dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

-When your system is an infinitely dimensional, convoluted non-linear sociophysical system, it reacts with an incomprehensible set of dynamics that are impossible to dilineate.
-There are critical categories of metrics that help simplify the system.
+When your system is an infinitely dimensional, convoluted non-linear sociophysical system, it reacts with an incomprehensible set of dynamics that are impossible to differentiate and dilineate.
+There are critical categories of metrics that can help simplify the system.
 Around clusters of values for these groups of metrics, there are boundaries.
 Stay in the boundary, the system is more stable.
-Move outside of a cluster's boundary region, the system will begin to transition chaotically or, if you're lucky, predictably.
+Move outside of a cluster's boundary region, the system will begin to transition chaotically, but if you're lucky, with some degree of predictability.
+Transitioning into and out of these boundaries can describe a phase change, though these are phases composed of phase metatypes.

-If you imagine a group of metrics including information velocity and social graph connectedness as forming a category, then as long as the velocity nor the connectedness skyrockets, the system prefers not to undergo transformations that it has never exhibited.
-This is just one of the few examples that could be put into words.
-Obviously, technology and highly connected networks (are promising.)
+If you imagine a group of metrics including information velocity and social graph connectedness as (forming a category), then as long as the velocity nor the connectedness skyrockets, the system prefers not to undergo transformations that it has never exhibited.
+We all know these two metrics are evolving exponentially, but this (is just one of the few examples that can be easily put into words).
+Obviously, technology and convergent communication networks also present us with beneficial (transformation).

-- information converges differently at various scales
-  - or in some cases becomes non-convergent
-    - as one zooms out more, there is little apparent difference in the range/variety/distribution of information
-      - anscombe paradox for the distribution of information at in various sections of a social graph
-      - this isn't a problem, just a peculiarity. it's the opposite of the 15th century society where almost every single person who's ever read a book read the same one: the Bible
-      - this seems subtle, but has profound implications, discussed in the second section

-- open systems vs closed systems
-  - the mechanics and dynamics of information are fundamentally different in a closed system
-  - the system becomes "closed" in various ways:
-    - there is vastly more information produced than could ever be consumed by humans bc population growth and automated data generation
-    - we reach a knowledge plateau (or singularity)
-  - this affects information mechanics/dynamics how?
-    - information economics becomes ~demand-side~
+Superconduction is another physical phenomenon for which we can imagine significant sociophysical metaphors.
+Superconduction describes systems of descreasing thermal energy whose electrical resistance suddenly becomes zero.
+It is a type of phase change which is not linearly bound to the temperature; it is the sudden shift to zero electrical resistence.
+Phases are not a primarily physical phenonenon.
+They are an idea in math, where systems operate in a functionally distinct way when their constituents individually satisfy some properties over increasingly large spatial regions.
+This generalized idea of phase changes in sociophysical systems will be discussed in detail later.

+Just like particle systems, sociophysical systems also experience phase changes.
+Reduce the physical space's limits on velocity and distance, then increase the quantity of information flux and suddenly a vastly different set of principles applies.
+Models for sociophysical systems with physical information transfer still apply and the same set of mechanics apply, but are permuted in the way these mechanics present themselves.
+This includes mechanics we may have never observed before.
+Systems where the majority of interactions take place on virtual channels utilize mechanics that cause the nature of information itself to dominate the interactions.
+This leads to what can be described as the geometric mechanics of information systems.

+As our world becomes more closed in various ways and as our communication infrastructure encourages sociophyscial phase changes, different sets of principles can be considered to be fundamental in modeling the system.
+When population growth and virtual channels cause the world to create vastly more information than could ever be consumed by humans, this also presents a series of phase changes because the sheer volume of information in itself changes how people behave.
+When we reach a knowledge plateau, which some describe as The Singularity, the simple presence of a boundary on new knowledge means that people operate differently based on the assumption that no quantity of information produces significant knowledge.
+In high-volume, high-flux sociophysical systems, information economics becomes demand-side, where the abundance in supply reduces the significance of qualitative differences in information.
+When people generally decide this, in itself, changes their decision-making and information-filtering processes, it results a kind of phase change.

+### The Structure of the Noosphere and Anscombe's Paradox

+Information converges in different ways at various scales along various dimensions, which include spatial, aggregate and graph-oriented dimensions.
+In other ways, info becomes non-convergent.
+There are various kinds of mathematic metrics, including those based on physical distance and those based on graph connections, where you consider the number of edges connecting nodes.
+In the latter, the degree is the metric or distance formula.

+If you zoom out on the physical space or on more expansive subgraphs of the social network, then aggregate the graph of information, pressing it into one that represents all information for that set of people, you'll find it the total model of information varies less as it increases.
+This is especially true if you are considering the aggregate graph of knowledge, instead of information.
+It is difficult to distinguish the two.
+Knowledge is universally significant, where information is more numerous and relatively defined.
+Modeling knowledge and information as data presents challenges in precision (and... compression).

+Though the axioms haven't been well-defined above, as you zoom out and aggregate a total graph for information, you'll find that there is little apparent difference in the range, variety and distribution of information.
+That is, the graph approaches a limit in how much it varies in relation to your scale.
+This results in [Anscombe's Paradox]() applied to graph theory.
+Zoomed out, you see drastically limited variation in the info graph, but when you zoom back into smaller physical or social ranges, the variation in the aggregate info graphs displays pronounced variation.
+There are many ways of structuring this thought experiment and there is no correct way to do it.

+At first, the implications seem subtle for Anscombe's Paradox as applied to the summation of human knowledge or human information.
+Imagine running through the same process for 15th century European society, where almost every literate person has only read from a single book: the Bible.
+As you zoom out, the effects of that literary work on the info graph become pronounced.
+The knowledge graph is sadly empty and the scope of shared knowledge is minimal, compared to that instilled by today's public education system.
+As the 21st century progresses, we'll find the paradox in graph variation at smaller scales becomes more apparent and pronounced.
+Awareness of this phenomena itself causes a phase change in how we design mass communication.

+### Which one of these is *the* fake news article?

+This has profound implications for the design of communication, particularly in how one can use a language of imagery and be confident in the emotional interpretations.
+In the 20th century America, mass communication was at its height of power, parity and confidence.
+However, in the world of social media, the rampant speciation of information is exponential.
+We are less capable of responding to an event, article or piece of information because of the vast disparity in information between two or more individuals.
+Further, the qualitative significance of each piece of information depends on what presentations of that information an individual has seen.
+So, when mainstream media tries to handle an event, it can't identify a language of symbols to leverage that will evoke predictable interpretations.

   - and relevant to metamodernism
     - people are trying to stand out more and more.
-    -
+    - cyclic interplay b/w post/modernism

 - Which number is higher?
 Seven billion?
 Or Infinity?
 Is seven billion even comparable?

-![probably include a picture of an s-curve]

   - dominated interactions
   - (permuted) sociophysical mechanics